Sergej Braun: Senshi

-Braun was expected to face the WAKO-Pro World K-1 Super Middleweight champion Nikola Todorovic in a non-title bout on Senshi 8 on May 22, 2021.
+Braun was expected to face the WAKO-Pro World K-1 Super Middleweight champion Nikola Todorović in a non-title bout on Senshi 8 on May 22, 2021.
 Braun withdrew from the fight after testing positive for COVID-19.
 Braun instead faced Samuel Dbili at SENSHI 9 on July 10.
 He won the fight by a dominant unanimous decision.

-Braun was once again booked to face Nikola Todorovic in a non-title bout at SENSHI 10 on December 3, 2021.
+Braun was once again booked to face Nikola Todorović in a non-title bout at SENSHI 10 on December 3, 2021.
 Todorovic later withdrew from the bout, after testing positive for COVID-19, and was replaced by Assane Bafeta.
 Braun won the fight by a third-round knockout.
 He dropped Bafeta with a short left hook, and although Bafeta was able to beat the eight-count, he was unsteady on his feet which prompted the referee to wave the bout off.

-Braun and Nikola Todorovic were scheduled to fight for the third time at SENSHI 11 on February 26, 2022.
+Braun and Nikola Todorović were scheduled to fight for the third time at SENSHI 11 on February 26, 2022.
 Braun won the fight by unanimous decision.
 He scored the sole knockdown of the fight late in the third round, although he was unable to finish the Serbian.
 Braun next faced Chico Kwasi at Super Cup Kickboxing 2 on April 30, 2022.
 Kwasi snapped Braun's eight-fight winning streak, as he won the fight by unanimous decision.
 Braun was however able to rebounded from this loss with a unanimous decision win over Daniel Krost at Prestige Championship 2 on June 4, 2022.